Step-by-Step Reasoning to Solve Grid Puzzles: Where do LLMs Falter?: Acknowledgement

 \section{Acknowledgement}

+We thank the anonymous reviewers for their constructive suggestions.
 We extend our gratitude to the Research Computing (RC), and Enterprise Technology at ASU for providing computing resources, and access to the ChatGPT enterprise version for experiments.
 We acknowledge support by a 2023 Spring Amazon Research Award (ARA).
+This material is also based upon work supported by the Engineering Research and Development Center - Information Technology Laboratory (ERDC-ITL) under Contract No. W912HZ24C0022.

-\section{\textit{GridPuzzle} dataset sample Puzzle}
+\section{\textit{GridPuzzle} Dataset - Sample Puzzle}

 The \textit{GridPuzzle} dataset contains 274 puzzles of various grid sizes and complexity.
 A sample puzzle from the dataset along with the Zero-shot-CoT prompt is described in Figure \ref{fig:cotprompt}.
 All the puzzles in the dataset have a similar structure with varying numbers of clues.